 The flow rate at which water is delivered depends on two factors:

-There are lots of reasons for increasing your water pressure, but ultimately it’s to improve quality of life.
+There are many reasons for increasing your water pressure, but ultimately it’s to improve your quality of life.
 With a small investment in the correct hardware, it’s simple to achieve.

 It’s not difficult to achieve a good flow rate for the whole house, but you need two key components:

 The water break tank is supplied from the cold water supply and fills up with a float valve.
 The storage tank should be sized to allow for peak demand.
-Otherwise, when you want to use the water there won’t be enough capacity to fill your needs.
-When there is space in the break tank the water main refills it.
+Otherwise, there won’t be enough capacity to fill your needs when you want to use the water.
+When there is space in the break tank, the water main refills it.
 Then it turns off when it’s full, ready for the next demand.
-Since the same amount of water will be used thanks to the tank your water meter shouldn’t change too much.
+Your water meter shouldn’t change too much since the same amount of water will be used thanks to the tank.

-Typical sizes of break tank will depend on the property size and number of occupants.
+Typical sizes of break tanks will depend on the property size and number of occupants.